-About SHARPP Services
+Information about SHARPP Services

-An advocate can assist you in filing a restraining or stalking order.
-The advocate will accompany you to the courthouse, help you work through the paperwork, and provide support and safety planning for the outcome.
-Additionally the advocate will be able to accompany you to the court hearing.
+An advocate can assist a survivor who is interested in filing a restraining or stalking order.
+The advocate will accompany the survivor to the courthouse, help work through the paperwork, and provide support and safety planning for the outcome.
+Additionally the advocate will be able to accompany the survivor to the court hearing.

 Please note, the conduct system is for UNH students only.
 Both the survivor and perpetrator must be enrolled students at UNH.

 Affirmative Action & Equity Office:

 Faculty and staff who have experienced violence perpetrated by colleagues can make a report to the Affirmative Action and Equity Office on campus.
 A SHARPP advocate can assist in this process by accompanying the survivor to any meetings.
 This process is also available to students who have experienced violence perpetrated by a UNH employee.